UBC-DSCI/ubc-data-science-minor-faq/README.md

 # UBC Data Science minor FAQ
 Frequently asked question page for the [UBC Data Science minor](https://datascience.ubc.ca/minor).

-*Formal approval for the Data Science Minor is pending.
-In anticipation of approval, we are moving forward with admissions at this time.*

-What are the prereqs for DSCI 310?
-> There was an inconsistency between UBC Calendar and our website.
-It is being fixed now.
-The correct prereqs for DSCI  310 are:
->  - _DSCI 100 and either (a) one of CPSC 203, CPSC 210 or CPEN 221 or (b) one of MATH 210, ECON 323 and one of CPSC 107, CPSC 110_

 I have filled out the application form for the Data Science Minor, is there anything else I should do?
 > Yes.
 Please make sure to complete any requirements for admission into a minor program from your home faculty.
 For example, the Faculty of Science students must fill out the form for [Science Minor: Minor in another Science specialization](https://science.ubc.ca/sites/science.ubc.ca/files/DataScienceMinor-PrimarySpecAdvisorApproval-v0322.pdf) by May 15th.